Cai-aa/Zotero-One/README.md

 ### 👁️ Quick Preview

-- **Literature information preview**: After selecting a document, press the space bar to quickly preview the abstract and other information of the document without opening the file or turning your head to look at the information bar on the right
+- **Literature information preview**: Middle-click on an item to quickly preview the abstract and other information without opening the file
+- **Title and abstract preview**: View document title, abstract, and translated abstract (if available)
+- **Note preview**: Switch to view all notes associated with the item
+- **PDF preview**: Quick access to view PDF attachments
+- **Customizable display**: Toggle between item info, notes, and PDF preview modes
+- **Edit functionality**: Edit item information directly from the preview panel
   ![Quick Preview Modal](image/模态窗口文献信息预览.png)

 ### 🌐 User Interface